A look at the common reasons pavements fail prematurely and how to solve them.

 Geogrid technology could offer significant savings on your next project.

-Fill in the form below to request a complimentary project review and a Tensar representative will be in touch.
+Fill in the form below and a Tensar representative will be in touch.

 A geogrid is a geosynthetic material used to stabilize soil.
 Today, more pavement designers are choosing to implement geogrids to improve the performance of the aggregate within pavement structures to combat increasing material costs, withstand increasing traffic loads and inadequate pavement structures created with traditional pavement sections.